Podcast: Download (73.7MB)

 We have to ask ourselves, “Am I truly aware and do I take it seriously that Jesus is walking in our midst?”

-Do I take His words seriously?
+Do I take WHAT His is saying seriously?

 Do I really believe His words?
 Do I live like I believe they are true?